Patrick Leahy, longest serving US senator still in office, announces he won't seek reelection - KESQ

 Patrick Leahy, a Vermont Democrat and the longest serving US senator still in office, announced Monday he won’t seek reelection for a ninth term next year, after serving in the chamber since 1975.

-Leahy made his announcement at a press conference in the Vermont State House, where he announced his first Senate campaign in 1974.
+Leahy made his announcement at the Vermont State House, where he announced his first Senate campaign in 1974.

 Leahy, 81, is the fourth longest serving senator in US history.
 As Senate president pro tempore, he is currently third in the line of presidential succession, following the vice president and speaker of the House.

-Leahy was the first and remains the only Democrat to represent his home state in the US Senate.
+Leahy was the first and remains the only Democrat to represent his home state in the US Senate, though his fellow US senator for the state is Bernie Sanders, an independent who caucuses with the Democrats.

+Democrats have an extremely narrow margin for control of the Senate, and Republicans need to gain only one seat in next year’s midterms to regain control of the chamber.
+Republicans have in recent years won statewide office, including the state’s current governor, Phil Scott.
+However, Joe Biden won almost two-thirds of the vote there in 2020.

+Scott’s press secretary Jason Maulucci told CNN, “Governor Scott has been clear that he is not running for the U.S. Senate next year.
+That has not changed.”

 The-CNN-Wire